 Because of the contact nature of the game and the speed with which it is played, the brain is vulnerable to injury.
 Trauma may occur through direct contact to the head or face or indirectly through a whiplash effect.
-Injuries to the brain are characterized by an altered state of consciousness.
-It is the altered state of consciousness that is the key thing to look for with any head injury.
+Injuries to the brain are characterized by an altered state of mind.
+It is the altered state of mind that is the key thing to look for with any head injury.

 A concussion is a common injury, but since they cannot be detected on x-rays or CT scans, they have been difficult to fully investigate and understand.
 Fortunately, there have been many important advances in our knowledge of concussions, including how to identify, manage and recover from a concussion.
-Although concussions are often referred to as ‘mild traumatic head injuries’ and often resolve uneventfully, ALL concussions have the potential for serious and long-lasting symptoms and so must be treated carefully and in consultation with a physician.
+Although concussions are often referred to as ‘mild traumatic brain injuries’ and often resolve uneventfully, ALL concussions have the potential for serious and long-lasting symptoms and so must be treated carefully and in consultation with a physician.

 Click here to link to the Coaching Association of Canada and test your knowledge around concussions.